aevri/barrie-bear/barrie_bear.md

-Mrs. Rabbit had laid a large tablecloth on the grass on which were cakes, sandwiches, fruit and jelly and in the centre was a large seed cake, which particularly took Mr. Robin's eye, as he was

-unusually fond of seed cake.
-Everyone was invited to help themselves,

-and while they were busy enjoying all the food, Mrs. Rabbit came out with iced lemon juice.
+Mrs. Rabbit had laid a large tablecloth on the grass on which were cakes, sandwiches, fruit and jelly and in the centre was a large seed cake, which particularly took Mr. Robin's eye, as he was unusually fond of seed cake.
+Everyone was invited to help themselves, and while they were busy enjoying all the food, Mrs. Rabbit came out with iced lemon juice.
 Just as they were all beginning to feel rather full, Mrs. Beaver, who was starting to get anxious about the boys, said, "Somebody is coming through the forest".
 They all listened.
 Certainly, whoever it was, was in a hurry.
-They could hear the undergrowth snapping, and the dry sticks crackling under the weight of what Seemed to be an elephant.
-"Who on earth can it be?" said

-Mr. Rabbit, who had gone to the gate to get a closer view.
+They could hear the undergrowth snapping, and the dry sticks crackling under the weight of what seemed to be an elephant.
+"Who on earth can it be?" said Mr. Rabbit, who had gone to the gate to get a closer view.
 "Why, it's Heigh", he said, as a heavy horse-like figure appeared through the trees.
 "You're in a hurry, Heigh, where are you going?"
 Heigh was panting and could hardly get his words out.
 "It's Rory", he said, "are Mr. & Mrs. Beaver with you?"
-"Yes," said Mr. Rabbit,

-"but what has happened?"
+"Yes," said Mr. Rabbit, "but what has happened?"
 "Well", said Heigh, "I was just out for a quick canter in the forest, when I thought I heard a cry for help.
 I stood quite still, which as you know I find very difficult, and there it was again - a faint cry of 'HELP'.
 I galloped off in the direction of the sound and soon met with Mr. Mole.
-He was pleased

-to see me, and told me that Rory had met with a bad accident, and thought he had broken his leg.
+He was pleased to see me, and told me that Rory had met with a bad accident, and thought he had broken his leg.
 He told me that you were having tea with Mrs. Rabbit - and asked me to come and tell you.
 I came as